This is a sample report. Signals and performance are not up to date.

 The SPY ETF rose 1.4% from open to close of the day.

 Correlation of strategy and S&P 500 daily returns is -0.124

-Below are the equity curves for S&P 500 and Dow-30 long/short signals from 03/05/2020 to 03/30/2020 based on backtests.
-The two equity lines represent the sum of the average daily changes of all signals from open to close of the day.
-The Dow-30 strategy is on pause because of reaching 3% cumulative stop-loss as of March 30, 2020.
+Below is the equity curve for S&P 500 long/short signals from 03/05/2020 to 06/30/2020 based on backtests.
+The equity line (black) represents the growth of the average daily change of all signals from open to close of the day.
+Buy and hold performance is also shown (red) along with the correlation of the daily returns.